k0kola/k0kola/README.md

 ### Hi there

+My name is Nicole, a second year majoring in computer science and mathematics at Northeastern University.
+My interest lies in software development, algebra, and number theory.

 <!--
 **k0kola/k0kola** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.